-We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
+Despite our current indebtedness levels, we and our subsidiaries may still be able to incur substantially more debt.
 If new debt is added to our and our subsidiaries' current debt levels, the related risks that we and they now face could intensify.

-We will require a significant amount of cash as well as continued access to the capital markets to service our indebtedness, fund capital expenditures and meet our other liquidity needs.
+We require a significant amount of cash as well as continued access to the capital markets to service our indebtedness, fund capital expenditures and meet our other liquidity needs.
 Our ability to generate cash and our access to the capital markets depend on many factors beyond our control.